-Under the provisions of the Fair Labor Standards Act parents who operate a sole proprietorship, single-owner limited liability company, or spousal partnership may legally employ their child in their business.
-This guideline applies as long as the child is at least 7 years of age and is able to reasonably perform business-related tasks and duties.
+Under the provisions of the Fair Labor Standards Act, parents who operate a sole proprietorship, single-owner limited liability company, or spousal partnership may legally employ their child in their business.
+This guideline applies as long as the child is at least seven years of age and is able to reasonably perform business-related tasks and duties.

-There are certain occupational restrictions that apply to the employment of minors, however, in most non-hazardous workplace environments children can be legally employed and compensated.
-Additionally, there are daily and weekly work hour restrictions depending on the child’s age and school status.
-So definitely check the law in your state on what kind of work your child can legally perform and how frequent your child can work.
+There are certain occupational restrictions that apply to the employment of minors, however, in most non-hazardous workplace environments, children can be legally employed and compensated.
+Additionally, there are daily and weekly work-hour restrictions depending on the child’s age and school status.
+So definitely check the law in your state on what kind of work your child can legally perform and how frequently your child can work.

 Aside from the obvious monetary benefits that the child receives, this employment situation can be advantageous to you and your child in a number of ways.

-While individuals under the age of 20 must be paid state minimum wage rates after the first 90 days of employment, it is often cheaper to pay and sustain a child’s salary in small business operations.
-By law, a child must be paid fair wages for the job he or she is performing and in most cases state minimum wage rates meet this requirement for entry level jobs.
+Individuals under the age of 20 must be paid state minimum wage rates after the first 90 days of employment.
+However, it is often cheaper to pay and sustain a child’s salary in small business operations.
+By law, a child must be paid fair wages for the job he or she is performing.
+And in most cases, state minimum wage rates meet this requirement for entry-level jobs.

-Employing your child in your family-owned businesses has its share tax perks for you and your child.
-First, the child’s wages are exempt from Social Security, Medicare, and Federal Unemployment (FUTA) taxes as long as the child is under the age of 18.
-Social Security and Medicare taxes start to kick in at the age of 18, but you are still exempt from paying FUTA taxes until the child reaches the age of 21.
+Employing your child in your family-owned businesses has its share of tax perks for you and your child.
+First, the child’s wages are exempt from Social Security, Medicare, and Federal Unemployment (FUTA) taxes.
+That is as long as the child is under the age of 18.
+Social Security and Medicare taxes start to kick in at the age of 18.
+But you are still exempt from paying FUTA taxes until the child reaches the age of 21.

-Additionally, if you pay your child less than $12,400 this year her entire salary is exempt from taxes per IRS rules.
-This guideline only applies if the child is single or married filing separately.
-In which case, the average child will qualify for the standard tax deduction which usually increases every year.
+Additionally, if you pay your child less than $12,400 this year, her entire salary is exempt from taxes per IRS rules.
+This guideline only applies if the child is single or married and filing separately.
+In which case, the average child will qualify for the standard tax deduction, which usually increases every year.

 Second, your tax benefits will come in the form of payroll deductions.
 You can deduct any and all payroll expenses on your annual tax return.
 This includes the salary you pay your child regardless of how the child uses it.
 This guideline is even applicable if you qualify for a child tax credit under your small business and/or through employment.